nexussays/ASRake/README.md

 ## Usage

 Add the path(s) to your Flex SDK for all systems that will need to run the Rake tasks.
-If set, the value of the environment variable `FLEX_HOME` is added by default.
+The value of the environment variable `FLEX_HOME` is added to this list by default if it is defined on your system.

 ```ruby
 FlexSDK::SDK_PATHS << 'C:\develop\sdk\flex_sdk_4.6.0.23201'